KPIs & Operating Metrics(New)

 Wex (WEX) Long-Term Debt Repayments (2016 - 2026)

-Wex has reported Long-Term Debt Repayments over the past 16 years, most recently at $5.6 billion for Q1 2026.
+Wex filings provide 16 years of Long-Term Debt Repayments readings, the most recent being $5.6 billion for Q1 2026.

 • Quarterly Long-Term Debt Repayments rose 116.15% to $5.6 billion in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $3.0 billion through Mar 2026, down 36.22% year-over-year, with the annual reading at $2.1 billion for FY2024, 471.97% up from the prior year.